 The Diocese of New Jersey wants to help mitigate that situation by building affordable housing on property once occupied by closed churches.
 Adams discusses those plans in the video below.

 Episcopal Relief & Development also has helped set up regional volunteer coordination to connect mission teams with projects in impacted dioceses.
-The dioceses of Easton, New Jersey and New York have established a website here for Episcopalians looking for post-Sandy volunteer opportunities.
 All three dioceses – as well as the Diocese of Long Island where Sniffen’s church is located – are hosting mission teams.

 Elizabeth Keenan, the regional volunteer coordinator, is making sure that each work site is getting volunteers “so that not everyone wants to come to New Jersey all at once and New York has no volunteers or Maryland has no volunteers,” she told ENS.

 Summer is the big volunteer season, Keenan said, owing to school vacations and the fact that many people plan to take vacations from work during the summer.
 But she hopes volunteers will think about coming during the off-season.

 “There’s such a need [for people] to come volunteer or we’re not going to be able to rebuild and we’re not going to actually survive the storm,” said Keenan, a New Jersey native who lives in Medford, New Jersey and who was working for Americorps when Sandy hit and helped FEMA begin taking disaster-assistance applications the day before the storm hit on Oct.
 29, 2012.

 Keenan said her work has strengthened her faith.
 “You really do see the work of God in the volunteers,” she said.

 And many of the mission trip volunteers say they have been transformed by their experiences.